kubernetes/community/contributors/design-proposals/storage/cloning.md

 ## Non Goals
 * The process should not force storage vendors to implement cloning
-* An admin wishes to clone a volume to give a copy to another user in a different namespace
-* An admin creates a ‘golden’ image in a restricted namespace and provides copies of that volumes to other namespaces
-* A user wishes to use a promoted snapshot to create a clone of it in a different namespace
 * Provide governance for security to clone assets between namespaces

 ## Value add to Kubernetes